Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 7

 People cannot know or understand everything that is going on in the world, wherefore their judgment on many things is incorrect.
 There are two kinds of lack of knowledge: one is the true, natural lack of knowledge, the state in which man is born.
 The other may be termed the nescience of the truly wise.
 When a man exhausts all the sciences and learns all that men know or have ever known, he must see that all this knowledge massed together is so trifling that it cannot enable him to comprehend the world of God, and he will come to the conclusion that learned people basically know as little as the ordinary unlettered people.
 But there are superficial men who have learned a little here and a little there, who have familiarized themselves with surface knowledge of various sciences and have become 'conceited.
 They departed from the natural ignorance, but have not yet attained the true wisdom of those learned men who have grasped the imperfection and the futility of all human knowledge.
 These are the people, wise in their own estimation, who bring confusion into the world.
 They judge all things confidently and rashly, and naturally enough they err constantly.
 They know how to throw dust in the eyes of the people, and are frequently honored, but the common people despise them, being aware of their worthlessness.
 And they in turn despise the common people, considering them ignorant.

-Pascal.
+_Pascal_

 #### 8